tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 The first step was to implement the core.async primitive — channels — and their fundamental operations: `put` and `take`.

-Channels are pretty simple: they support producers and consumers that `put` values to, and `take` values from, from the channel.
+Channels are pretty simple: they support producers and consumers that `put` values to, and `take` values from, the channel.
 The default behaviour is "one-in, one-out" — a `take` from the channel will give you only the least-recently `put` value, and you have to explicitly `take` again to get the next value.
 They're like queues.

 It's immediately obvious that this decouples the producer and consumer – they each only have to know about the channel to communicate, and it's many-to-many: multiple producers can `put` values for multiple consumers to `take`.